 In 1992 Clyde Snow served in Geneva as a U.S. Delegate to the United Nations Human Rights Commission.
 In 1998, Dr. Snow testified as an expert witness at the Tribunal in the trial of the Serb defendant charged with the extrajudicial execution of nearly 200 unarmed Croat hospital patients.
 Dr. Snow found the remains of these patients in a mass grave near Vukovar, Croatia in 1992.
 This discovery was significant because this mass grave was the first forensically documented incident of "ethnic cleansing" in former Yugoslavia, and Dr. Snow's 1998 testimony was the first testimony given by a forensic expert witness before a UN War Crimes Tribunal.
 Clyde Snow also testified as an expert witness in the 2006 trial of Saddam Hussein and his co-defendants for their genocidal campaign against Iraqi Kurds.

-We believe the time is right for the University of Oklahoma to honor Clyde Snow's exceptional work in the field of human rights and social justice.
+On May 18th, 2012 The University of Oklahoma Women's and Gender Studies Center for Social Justice honored Dr. Snow with the inaugural Clyde Snow Social Justice Award.
 Dr. Snow's commitment to recovering humanity for thousands of victims of brutal regimes around the world, his generosity in training dozens of forensic anthropologists in human rights investigation, and his humane attitude toward victims, their families, and their communities make him an exceptional member of our University family.
 Without a doubt, Clyde Snow is the most distinguished forensic anthropologist in the world.
 He is currently recognized as one of the most renowned anthropologists in history, and one of the most prominent figures in the world of human rights.
-The U.S. academy is late in coming to recognize the work of Dr. Clyde Snow, and The University of Oklahoma now has the unique opportunity to be the first to create a Clyde Snow Award.